rayhog/aviator-jekyll-template/_api/books_delete.md

 title: CVE
 position: 1.5
 type: MATCH
-description: Matches a CVE from Technopeida
+description: Matches a CVE from Technopedia XXXX
 parameters:
   - Category: Any category for the Software Category list
     Attribute: Any attribute from the Software Attributes list
     Requirement: The category is optional
 content_markdown: |-
-  ### This API deletes a book in your collection.
+  This API deletes a book in your collection.
 left_code_blocks:
   - code_block: |-
       $.ajax({